Chapter 3 Extra Practice

 Verify the remaining entries.

-c.
-What is the probability that Muddy chooses Door One OR Door Two given that Muddy is caught by Alissa?
+3. What is the probability that Muddy chooses Door 1 OR Door 2, given that Muddy is caught by Alissa?

 4. The figure below relates the weights and heights of a group of individuals participating in an observational study.